 - This is a perfectly portioned recipe that serves six people.
 A lot of recipes are for serving a crowd, but these days we’re not really doing that so I’ve scaled it for a perfectly sized family dinner.

-- It’s an Old Bay shrimp boil recipe and so it’s super easy to make – you don’t have to go out and buy a bunch of spices.
+- Since this is an Old Bay shrimp boil recipe, it’s super easy to make – you don’t have to go out and buy a bunch of spices.

 - Everything cooks perfectly!
-Not all of the ingredients have the same cooking time so I am showing you exactly how to make it so everything comes out perfectly cooked at the end.
+Not all of the ingredients have the same cooking time, so I am showing you exactly how to make it so that everything comes out perfectly cooked at the end.

 - It’s ready in 30 minutes!
 It’s so easy you can make it on a weeknight!